Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 30

-(2) Any fishing vessel in violation of Article 13, paragraph 1 of the Act for Distant Water Fisheries; or Article 48, paragraph 1 of the Act, during fishing operation.
+(3)The concerned fishing vessel violates Article 13, paragraph 1 of the Act for Distant Water Fisheries; or Article 48, paragraph 1 of the Act, during its fishing operation period.

-(3) Any fishing vessel catching Pacific bluefin tuna with longline fishing gears without the authorization from the central competent authority.
+(4)The concerned fishing vessel catches Pacific bluefin tuna with tuna longline fishing gears without the permission from the central competent authority.

-(4) In violation of the provisions on catch reporting, transshipment or landing of these Regulations and the Act for Distant Water Fisheries during fishing operation.
+(5)The concerned fishing vessel violates the provisions on catch reporting, transshipment, or landing of these Regulations or the Act for Distant Water Fisheries during its fishing operation period.

 Article 31

-A Catch Document of Exported Pacific Bluefin Tuna will be issued to the application submitted in accordance with Article 29 and approved after examination.
+A Catch Document of Exported Pacific Bluefin Tuna will be issued to an application submitted in accordance with Article 29 and approved after examination.

-The validity period of a Catch Document of Exported Pacific Bluefin Tuna as referred to in the preceding paragraph shall be six months starting from the date of issuance.
+The validity period of the Catch Document of Exported Pacific Bluefin Tuna as referred to in the preceding paragraph shall be six months from the date of issuance.

 Article 32

-He/She who has obtained the Catch Document of Exported Pacific Bluefin Tuna shall, within two months after the custom clearance of the catch has completed, fill in the application form and submit to the central competent authority or the commissioned organization(s), together with the following documents, for the write-off:
+He/She who has obtained a Catch Document of Exported Pacific Bluefin Tuna shall, within two months after the customs clearance of the catch has completed, fill in the application form (format as Appendix 9) and submit it, together with the following documents, to the central competent authority or the commissioned organization(s) for write-off:

 Chapter VI Supplemental Provisions